AleBradC/nasa-project/README.md

 - Node.js
 - Express.js
 - React
 - MongoDB
 - Mongoose

 # Description

 Small project to get familiar with node.js and MongoDB.
-You can create mission, sedule them & delete.
+You can create schedule and delete a mission.

 # Getting Started